jackrosenthal/kajiki/docs/templating-basics.rst

 Kajiki Templating Basics
 =================================

-Kajiki provides a two templating engines, one which is useful for generating markup (HTML or XML most likely), and one of which is useful for generating plain text.
+Kajiki provides two templating engines, one which is useful for generating markup (HTML or XML most likely), and one of which is useful for generating plain text.
 This document describes the aspects of the two engines that are similar and the basic API for using them.

 Synopsis
 --------------